Do you feel pressured to introduce technology to your kids? Learn why technology is unnecessary for kids, even in these gadget-laden modern times.

 “And this here is our computer room,” the preschool director showed her tour group.
 “Here’s where they learn how to use the computer, using learning apps and games.”
 Four computers lined the wall with kids toying with mice and teachers guiding them through their letters and numbers.
 From the director’s tone of voice, I assumed I was supposed to be impressed, except… I wasn’t.
-For me, technology is unnecessary especially at this young age.

 Computer use has little purpose in a preschool or in any classroom, not until you get into middle school at the earliest.

 That’s right—no computers until you’re 10 years old.

 Seems preposterous in these modern times, more so coming from someone who sits in front of a computer all day for her living (and then more hours in the evening on her blog).

 What’s the deal, then?
 When every kid, from infancy through elementary school, seems to have already grabbed hold of his parents’ smart phone and iPad, why do I keep these gadgets far away from my own?

 I’m not going to make a case of the evils of technology.
 This post isn’t about that.
 Many of us can highlight why technology has been good for our kids.
 The experts also have their recommendations for age-appropriate screen time, so I won’t get into when and how much would be all right.
 And lastly, research seems to point to a zillion conclusions, including the benefits for and the warnings against screen time for kids.

 Instead, this is my case for why, whether they’re good for kids or not, technology is unnecessary for kids as a learning or training tool.